Thursday, June 27, 1861

 Narrative

 The Action at Buckhannon occurred on Thursday, June 27, 1861 between a patrol from the Churchville Cavalry commanded by Capt.
 Franklin F. Sterrett and unionist Home Guards commanded by Col. Henry F. Westfall in Buckhannon, Upshur County, West Virginia.
+Though no one was hurt, the short fight and the rumors it sparked pushed George B. McClellan to launch his final campaign against Robert S. Garnett.

 Opposing Forces